TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakeanalytics/datalakeanalytics-jobsfailed.md

 ## **Recommended Steps**

 1. Check if there are outages in the region where this job is running on [Azure status page](https://status.azure.com/status)<br>
-2. Understand the error that caused the job to fail error by using the Job Browser in Visual Studio or the Azure Portal<br>
+2. Understand the error that caused the job to fail by using the Job Browser in Visual Studio or the Azure Portal and the <br>

 ## **Recommended Documents**